Features How It Works Privacy Ingredients Support

 Safe as Used

 The CIR Expert Panel (2015, reaffirmed 2020) concluded that ceramides are safe as used in cosmetics at present practices and concentrations.
 EU approved with no restrictions.
-A skin-identical lipid with an outstanding safety profile.
+A barrier-compatible lipid with a favorable safety profile.

 Evidence